 Following this gathering, some Council members began to work on a Vision statement.
 Aiming always for balance with the spiritual and practical aspects we spent time drawing upon the rebirthing energies of the Midwinter Solstice, using shamanic practice to facilitate communication with our spirit guides.
 From this, the vision was deepened and it became clear that what was being called for was a shamanic centre, with buildings and land, space for learning, sharing, teaching, ceremony and ‘rewilding’.
 The commitment has been central from the beginning to work together in a cooperative, consensual way, holding at the core of all we do our respect and love for the Earth and our shared spiritual path.

-This process has now come to a very exciting point – registration forms were submitted to OSCR (Scottish Charities Register) in April and we have moved into further areas of planning and development of the vision.
-This website has been a major focus of creativity and intention and we are delighted to see it come to life.
+We have already attained one of our biggest initial goals – this website – which has been a major focus of creativity and intention and we were delighted to see it come to life on 3rd August 2020, exactly nine months after our inaugural gathering on 3rd November 2019.
 We also have sub-groups working on areas such as fundraising, marketing, developing the Project Plan and investigating possible locations for the centre.
 We aim to buy land and facilities which will then be cared for by members of Heart of the Wild, including some who will make this their home and work in the furtherance of the centre’s aims.

-We have all been living through times of global challenge and crisis which hold the opportunities for deep growth, learning and transformation.
-During these times, Heart of the Wild has grown, from an initial spark of bright new life into a charity ready to birth its way into the world, bringing love, interconnection, compassion and healing.
+We are all living through times of global challenge and crisis which hold the opportunities for deep growth, learning and transformation.
+During these times, Heart of the Wild has grown, from an initial spark of bright new life into a charity forging its way into the world, bringing love, interconnection, compassion and healing.
 We eagerly await the next stages of the unfolding process and extend a hand in invitation to you to join us on the journey!

 Our collective vision is to create a community built with love where shamanic practitioners can live, work and share knowledge of the ancient ways in forms that are appropriate to our times and culture.